 Unprotect Workbook in Excel

-Once the report is finalized we will share the workbook with concerned team or personnel.
+Once the report is finalized we will share the workbook with the concerned team or personnel.
 Often times we just need them to read the report without doing any modification to the existing report.
 So, in order to prevent readers from tampering the data, we should allow them to alter anything in the workbook.
-There are two ways of protecting the workbook in excel and in our earlier article “Protect Workbook” we have seen how to protect the workbook in those two ways.
-Below are the steps to protect and unprotect workbook in excel in brief.
+There are two ways of protecting the workbook in excel and in our earlier article “Protect Workbook in Excel” we have seen how to protect the workbook in those two ways.
+Below are the steps to protect and unprotect the workbook in excel in brief.

 Excel Workbook Protection at File Level